SUBSCRIBE TO OUR FREE NEWSLETTER

 "Increasingly, people are ready for a peace footing with nature."

 We may see a denuded landscape as a sign of climate change, but it's also a cause.
-When we strip away vegetation, we lose the temperature modulation those plants provided.
+When we strip away vegetation, we lose the temperature modulation those plants provide.
 Sunlight beaming down becomes sensible heat--heat you can feel--as opposed to being captured and transformed by plants.
 Peter Andrews, an Australian maverick farmer and author, emphasizes the extent to which plants direct and manage water.
 He adds: "Every time a plant manages water, it manages heat."
-He estimates that a quarter of earth's land has lost plant cover.
+He estimates that a quarter of the earth's land has lost plant cover.

 The best tactic for reconciliation with nature is regenerating ecosystems.
 What's crucial is to know that it's possible: we've grown so accustomed to diminished landscapes we've lost sight of how lush they can be.
 In my reporting--from Mexico to Southern Africa and across the U.S.--I've found numerous examples of people restoring land to reduce poverty, support wildlife, store carbon, and hold moisture.
-The strategy depends on the setting but may entail building carbon-rich, living soil; slowing the flow of water; promoting the growth of trees; and managing grazing animals in a way that restores land.
+The strategy depends on the setting but may entail building carbon-rich, living soil, slowing the flow of water, promoting the growth of trees, and managing grazing animals in a way that restores land.
 In grassland regions, many of which are desertifying, ruminants like cows and sheep are managed to serve as a proxy for the vast animal herds that helped create and maintain these environments.

 "An astounding level of cognitive dissonance is built into our economic model as one is rewarded for extracting wealth from nature in a way that diminishes the natural systems upon which that wealth is built."

-One barrier to our peace offensive is an economic system that treats nature as spoils of war.
+One barrier to our peace offensive is an economic system that treats nature as the spoils of war.
 Look at how we measure value.
-Per the Gross Domestic Product (GDP), an intact forest is worth zero; its contribution to biodiversity, water regulation, area cooling and human wellbeing is treated as irrelevant.
+Per the Gross Domestic Product (GDP), an intact forest is worth zero; its contribution to biodiversity, water regulation, area cooling, and human well-being is treated as irrelevant.
 If someone takes a chainsaw to it, the sale of wood goes in the plus column.
 This is "growth."
 An astounding level of cognitive dissonance is built into our economic model as one is rewarded for extracting wealth from nature in a way that diminishes the natural systems upon which that wealth is built.

 At the very least, "externalized" costs--with our lumber sale, this includes soil erosion, lowered water quality, loss of recreation--should be on the balance sheet.
 Filmmaker and researcher John D. Liu believes our economic structure needs more fundamental change.
 In 1995 Liu filmed the rehabilitation of China's Loess Plateau, a chunk of degraded land the size of Belgium, for the World Bank.
 Upon documenting this and other areas brought back from the brink, he's become an advocate of valuing ecological function over products and services, which he calls "derivatives" of nature.